Duongg/capstone-project/README.md

 Auth - this function should implement a custom authorizer for API Gateway that should be added to all other functions.

-GetTodos - should return all TODOs for a current user.
-A user id can be extracted from a JWT token that is sent by the frontend

-It should return data that looks like this:
+GetCars - should return all Cars for a current user.
+A user id can be extracted from a JWT token that is sent by the frontend It should return data that looks like this:

 {
   "items": [
     {
-      "todoId": "123",
+      "CarId": "123",
       "createdAt": "2019-07-27T20:01:45.424Z",
       "name": "Buy milk",
       "dueDate": "2019-07-29T20:01:45.424Z",